 At Sunfield, we have two unique sets of curriculum planning; Encountering the World to Exploring the World, and Exploring the World to Contributing to the World.

-The School’s curriculum is based on Ruskin Mill Trust’s Practical Skills Therapeutic Education approach to human development, which has been developed from the insights of Rudolf Steiner, and has been established through the Trust’s more than thirty years of work with special needs children and young people.
+The School’s curriculum is based on Ruskin Mill Trust’s Practical Skills Therapeutic Education (PSTE) approach to human development, which has been developed from the insights of Rudolf Steiner, and has been established through the Trust’s more than thirty years of work with special needs children and young people.

 The children and young people begin their educational journey of PSTE through an experience of the world and then use this experience as the basis for their physical, intellectual, and spiritual development.